The penalty clause in your contracts

-You’ve likely seen a clause in a contract, perhaps a lease that says you need to pay interest if you miss a payment or pay late.
+You’ve likely seen a clause that says you need to pay interest if you miss a payment or pay late.

 Here’s what you need to know about penalty clauses in your contracts.

-If you fail to pay an amount due under a contract you’ve signed, you may have to pay interest aka penalty.
+If you fail to pay an amount due under a contract you’ve signed, you may have to pay interest otherwise known as a penalty.

 The courts view is that the amount you are paying is a penalty if it has no relationship to, or is much greater than the actual loss.

 In this case, the payment will be a penalty and unenforceable.